haifenghuang/magpie/README.md

 ## About regular expression

-In monkey, regard to regular expression, you could use:
+In magpie, regard to regular expression, you could use:

 * Regular expression literal
 * 'regexp' module